How Long Do Breast Implants Last?

 You Experience Breast Pain

-A little breast pain and swelling are normal immediately after your breast augmentation surgery, but after a few weeks, the pain should be completely gone.
-If you feel your breast augmentation recovery isn’t going to plan and you’re still in pain several months after the procedure, consult your breast surgeon.
+A little breast pain and swelling are normal immediately after your breast implant surgery, but after a few weeks, the pain should be completely gone.
+If you feel your breast augmentation recovery isn’t going as planned and you’re still in pain several months after the procedure, consult your breast surgeon.

 Breast pain following implant surgery could be due to a range of issues, including surgical complications or, in very rare cases, BIA-ALCL.
 This lymphoma is rare.
 Removing the implants is usually the only treatment needed, and it will be the first option to get you back to full health.